 14. Provide downloadable worksheets for each key lesson

-Each company, start-up,- or nonprofit, has their own individual culture, resources, and opportunities available to tap into and solve whatever challenge they face.
+Each company, start-up,- or nonprofit, has its own individual culture, resources, and opportunities available to tap into and solve whatever challenge they face.
 By offering a customizable blueprint as a download, the enrollee is tasked to create to solve their own problem.
-Unlike ‘plug and play’ solutions, this creates ownership and shifts the responsibility to execute and adapt as needed from the generic outside solution to the individuals inside the organization.
-Creating solutions, like any imitative, need to have engagement through ownership to succeed.
+Unlike “plug and play” solutions, this creates ownership and shifts the responsibility to execute and adapt as needed from the generic outside solution to the individuals inside the organization.
+Creating solutions, like any imitative, needs to have engagement through ownership to succeed.